*Official Press release from World Snow Day:

 For some, including Hassela Ski Resort (SWE), the Aspen Ski and Snowboard School (USA) and Fulong Snow Park (CHN), World Snow Day 2018 was their first time participating in the annual event.
-The introduction of new Organisers from different parts of the world is significant as it signals that the concept of bringing children to snow transcends cultures and languages and is welcomed far and wide.
+The introduction of new Organisers from different parts of the world is significant as it signals that the concept of bringing children to snow transcends cultures and languages and is understood by the masses.

-FIS would especially like to thank the Sporting Goods Industry, the Preferred Suppliers, and all event Organisers and the National Ski Associations for their efforts to make World Snow Day 2018 such a success.
-We hope all of the participants had a memorable day and look forward to continuing their experiences on snow now and in the future.
+FIS would like to thank Sporting Goods Industry, the World Snow Day Preferred Suppliers, all event Organisers and the National Ski Associations for their efforts to make World Snow Day a success and we hope all of the participants and Organisers had a successful and memorable day and look forward to coming back in 2019.